 DataLad and git-annex are well-documented, and, on the user's end, little knowledge beyond that of git is needed.
 Maintainers and resource administrators, however, will need a certain level of understanding in order to take full advantage of these tools.
 Recently, Powell (2021) has emphasized the shortcomings of decentralization and the inconveniences of a proliferation of databases with different access protocols.
 In the future, sharing data could be made even easier if off-the-shelf solutions compatible with DataLad were made readily available to linguists, psychologists, and developmental scientists.
 To this effect, we especially call for the attention of our colleagues working on linguistic databases.
-We are pleased to have found a solution on GIN - but it is possible that GIN administrators agreed to host our data because there is some potential connection with neuroimaging, whereas they may not be able to justify their use of resources for under-resourced languages and/or other projects that bear little connection to neuroimaging.
+We are pleased to have found a solution on GIN - but it is possible that GIN administrators agreed to host our data because there is some potential connection with neuroimaging, whereas they may not be able to justify their use of resources for under-resourced languages and/or other projects that bear little connection to neuroimaging; also, there is no guarantee that the service will last for as long as our corpora may require it.

 We should stress again that the use of the ChildProject package does not require the datasets to be managed with DataLad.
 They do need, however, to follow certain standards.
 Standards, of course, do not come without their own issues, especially in the present case of a maturing technique.
 They may be challenged by ever-evolving software, hardware, and practices.
 However, we believe that the benefits of standardization outweigh its costs provided that it remains reasonably flexible.
 Such standards will further help to combine efforts from different teams across institutions.
 More procedures and scripts that solve recurrent tasks can be integrated into the ChildProject package, which might also speed up the development of future tools.
 One could argue that new proposed standards most usually end up increasing the amount of competing standards instead of bringing consensus.
 Nonetheless, if one were to eventually impose itself, well-structured datasets would still be easier to adapt than disordered data representations.
 Meanwhile, we look forward to discussing standards collaboratively with other teams via the GitHub platform, where anyone can create issues for improvements or bugs, submit pull-requests to integrate an improvement they have made, and/or have relevant conversations in the forum.
+Also, it should be emphasized once again that this package does not attempt to enforce specific annotation software or formats, which would be impossible and undesirable, but rather aims at facilitating analyses by incorporating this wide variety of formats into consistent data structures.